Albrighton, Bomere Heath and District: Population

 The population of Albrighton never showed any major fluctuations at the turn of the nineteenth century to the twentieth.
 The first major increase was recorded in the 1951 census, when the population had tripled from the previous census, undertaken before World War II.
 The total number of houses in Albrighton is shown in the adjacent table, and this also shows a great increase to coincide with the rising population.
 Nationally the whole population rose during this time because of the post war baby boom.
 However, the increase is explained by a great increase in housing production in Shropshire in the 1930s, and with the majority of Shropshire not being bombed in World War II the housing production could increase.
 With the population of Albrighton in 2001, being 273, the population has only risen by 25 people since the 1961 census, which could be a result of improved life expectancy.

 Governance

-As Albrighton lies in the civil parish of Pimhill, it is part of the Shrewsbury and Atcham Parliamentary constituency.
+As Albrighton lies in the civil parish of "Bomere Heath and District", it is part of the Shrewsbury and Atcham Parliamentary constituency.
 In the 2019 elections Daniel Kawczynski retained his seat as a Conservative Member of Parliament.
-Furthermore, in Pimhill there are also local parish council elections for thirteen councillors, where Albrighton has one councillor, Malcolm Pete, who is also a member of the Conservative Party.
+Furthermore, in "Bomere Heath and District" there are also local parish council elections for thirteen councillors, where Albrighton has one councillor, Malcolm Pete, who is also a member of the Conservative Party.